xcart/xcart-docs/_pages/devs_en/basics/creating_new_page.md

     As you can see, it is pretty empty, but since no data should be processed from the request, we do not need any extra methods here.

 3. Create new viewer class that will manage the data output.
-This viewer class must sit in the `<X-Cart>/classes/XLite/Module/Tony/PageDemo/View/Page/Admin/` directory and it must be named the same as its controller class.
-This way X-Cart can pick it up automatically.
-We are creating the `<X-Cart>/classes/XLite/Module/Tony/PageDemo/View/Page/Admin/TonyCustom.php` file with the following content:
+This viewer class should sit in the `classes/XLite/Module/Tony/PageDemo/View/Page/Admin/` directory and have the same as controller class.
+This is just an agreement and all page viewer classes follow the same principle.
+We are creating the `classes/XLite/Module/Tony/PageDemo/View/Page/Admin/TonyCustom.php` file with the following content:

     <div class="ui top attached tabular menu">